 Lunch is usually snacks to be eaten while hiking:

-- pita crackers (tend to not get smashed as easily as other crackers)
+- crackers (pita crackers tend to not get smashed as easily as others)

-- home made roasted & seasoned chickpeas (a great protein source in a salty snack)
+- roasted & seasoned chickpeas or broad beans (a great protein source in a salty snack)

 - Trail Butter (besides the great flavor, I love the easy to dispense and easy to close container)